Resources

 Resources to explore the Pain Pathway concept are available now in English, Sinhala and Tamil!
 Visit painpathway.org for more.

-Both the film and website are suitable for learners from adolescence onwards, and may be useful for individuals, schools, health and social care service providers, and other stakeholders interested in prevention and support for self-harm and suicide among women and girls.
+Both the film and website are suitable for learners from adolescence onwards, and may be useful for individuals, schools, health and social service providers, and other stakeholders interested in prevention and support for self-harm and suicide among women and girls.

 Reach out for more information.